A

 Giuseppe Stigliano

-With a Ph.D. in Marketing and Economics, Giuseppe has co-authored three business books with Philip Kotler: Retail 4.0, Onlife Fashion, and the most recent Redefining Retail.
-His books have been translated into twelve languages, reaching a total readership of over 120,000 people worldwide.
+Holding a Ph.D. in Marketing and Economics, he has co-authored influential business books with international marketing guru Philip Kotler, including Retail 4.0, Onlife Fashion, and the most recent Redefining Retail.

 Speaker